jianfch/stable-ts/README.md

         The second parameter is a float for total duration of audio in seconds. ignore_compatibility : bool, default False
-        Whether to ignore warnings for compatibility issues with the detected Whisper version. decode_options
+        Whether to ignore warnings for compatibility issues with the detected Whisper version. extra_models : list of whisper.model.Whisper, optional
+        List of additional Whisper model instances to use for computing word-timestamps along with ``model``. decode_options
         Keyword arguments to construct class:`whisper.decode.DecodingOptions` instances.